 Community Meal Programs

-- Delay adverse health conditions for older individuals.
+- Delay the onset of adverse health conditions.

 About Home Delivered Meals

-- More than 60% of participants indicate that the single home-delivered meal provides one-half or more of their total food for the day;
+- More than 60% of participants indicate that a home-delivered meal provides one-half or more of their total food for the day

-- 91% of participants indicate that the Home-Delivered nutrition program helps them to stay in their own home; and
+- 91% of participants say that home-delivered meals help them to stay in their own home

-- More than half of all participants live alone.
+- More than 50% of all participants live alone

-Senior Cafes are about much more than providing a nutritionally balanced meal.
-In addition to serving healthy meals, the program presents opportunities for social engagement, information on healthy aging, and meaningful volunteer roles, all of which contribute to an older individual’s overall health and well-being
+he Congregate Nutrition Services section of the OAA authorizes meals and related nutrition services in congregate settings, which help to keep older Americans healthy and prevent the need for more costly medical interventions.
+In addition to serving healthy meals, the program presents opportunities for social engagement, information on healthy aging, and meaningful volunteer roles, all of which contribute to an older individual’s overall health and well-being.

-- More than half of participants are 75 years or older;
+- More than 50% of participants are 75 years or older

-- 58% of participants indicated that one congregate meal provides one-half or more of their total food for the day; and
+- 58% of participants indicated that one congregate meal provides one-half or more of their total food for the day

-- 77% of participants indicated that they eat healthier as a result of the meal program.
+- 77% of participants say they eat healthier because of a meal program

 * Above information excerpted from the Administration for Community Living website.